mkner/robo-time/docs/timestamps.rst

 .. function:: setTimestampFormat(tsformat)

-   Sets the format for the timestamps.
+   Sets the format for the timestamps

    Choices for tsformat are: